wazuh/wazuh-documentation/source/amazon/services/inspector.rst

 Amazon configuration
 --------------------

-Amazon Inspector does not need to store logs into a bucket.
-It uses API calls to retrieve the information.
+Amazon Inspector does not need to store logs into a bucket, like the other AWS services.
+The inspector works as a searcher, so it retrieves information using the AWS API and provides an agent that analyzes it.

 Wazuh configuration
 -------------------